Location & Styles

 ‘Yoga for Women’ is a place for women to come together to heal, learn, rejuvenate and strengthen themselves using the ancient technology of The Women’s Teachings of Kundalini Yoga, Meditation & The Sacred Sound Current (Mantra) as taught by Yogi Bhajan.

 Kundalini Yoga is the yoga of experience and awareness.
 A very powerful tool to strengthen the nervous system and balance the hormone system bringing the body and mind into alignment.
 In this 10 week course you will learn and practice the top Kundalini yoga poses for women.

 45 minute Chair Yoga – Mondays and Thursday mornings 11.15am at Paynesville RSL and Wednesday afternoons 1pm at Bairnsdale

 Welcome to a truly gentle way to welcome back your healthy movement, healing, strength and joint mobility.

 “So many people believe that ageing or injury means to physically decline that they kind of just give up.
 I know as much as anyone how it feels to be less mobile than one would like.
 In 2008 I was diagnosed with Rheumatoid Arthritis and was in too much pain to move, and could barely walk for 12 months.
-It has been a long slow process but 10 years later I’m fitter and stronger than ever.” – Kirsten
+It has been a long slow process of learning and I want to share with you all I have learned so you too can feel and move better” – Kirsten

 By doing gentle but powerfully effective workouts in a chair you can regain your best body and mind, inside and out.